 illnesses are spread by airborne viruses.
 A kennels ventilation system

-should provide an air exchange every five minutes or so (although this
+should provide an air exchange every five minutes or so.
+Ventilation is

-important for cats, which are susceptible to some serious respiratory diseases.
+especially important for cats, which are susceptible to serious respiratory

 Will your cat be separated from dogs?
 Dog kennels can be extremely noisy,